ra4-z/ra4-z.github.io/index.md

 ## Welcome to ra4's blog

-This blog will re-organize my previous posts on other websites, and more importantly record my ongoing intriguing journey of coding:)
+This blog will re-organize my previous posts on other websites, and more importantly record my ongoing intriguing journey of coding and living:)

 # Contents